lirangalmidi/REAL-TIME-INFRARED-DRONE-DETECTION/README.md

 ### 3. Video Processing with YOLOv8

-1. Download an Video into the directory where you want to perform the processing, for exmaple:
+1. Download a Video into the directory where you want to perform the processing, for exmaple: